 It’s cold here, and I mean really cold.
 I was outside the other day with my animals and I kid you not, it started flurrying.
-It only lasted a minute, but you should have seen the look on my face when I felt that first icy speckle hit my cheek.
-It’s only October so I’m not being dramatic right?
-It’s not meant to be this cold yet!
-(Is it obvious that I don’t mean to be dramatic but I hate cold weather and here in Wisconsin, I have never felt colder weather in my life.
+It only lasted a minute, but it’s only October!
+It’s too soon to snow!
+I don’t mean to be dramatic but I hate cold weather and here in Wisconsin, I have never felt colder weather in my life.

-Dramatics aside, I sort of have to find things that makes all that cold bearable.
-I get really bummed out during this time of year and I try my best to focus on self-care.
-For me, self-care is huddling under blankets, drinking more tea, playing video games and eating soup!
-Soup is so comforting.
+I sort of have to find things that make the cold bearable while I live here.
+Things that make it just a bit more bearable are: huddling under blankets, drinking more tea, and eating soup.
+Soup is so comforting and warm.
 I love making it and I love eating it.
 It warms you on the inside out and I feel like it’s one of those meals that you can put a lot of love into.
-And if we’re being honest, I eat soup any day of the year, no matter how hot it is.
-It truly is my all time favorite comfort food.
+And if I’m being honest, I eat soup any day of the year, no matter how hot it is.
+It truly is my all-year-round favorite food.

 This soup was inspired by the weather change.
 When I think of fall, I think of pumpkins and squashes and spicy things.
-Well, hey let’s put some of that in a soup!
+So, let’s put some of that in a soup!
 Roasting the veggies instead of boiling gives a lot of flavor to this acorn squash soup.
 Have you tried that before?
 It’s easier than it sounds and the flavor is completely worth it.
-For this soup, I halved the acorn squash and de-seeded, chopped up some other veggies and then roasted them in the oven.
+For this soup, I halved the acorn squash and de-seeded, chopped up some other veggies, and then roasted them in the oven.
 Once they are roasted all you have left is to blend with some vegetable broth and the Thai red curry paste and heat!
 All the flavor work is done for you inside the oven.
-If you like the idea of roasted soups, check out my Spicy Roasted Pepper and Tomato Soup.

-- 1 acorn squash (mine was just under 2 lbs)
+- 1 acorn squash (mine was just under 2 pounds)

 - 3 medium-size carrots

-- 3-4 tbsp Thai red curry paste (make sure it's vegan)
+- 3-4 tbsp Thai red curry paste (use less if you'd like it milder)

 - 3 cups vegetable broth

-- Cut the acorn squash in half from top to bottom and remove the seeds and stringy pulp.
-(You can actually roast the seeds if you want and use as a garnish)
+- Cut the acorn squash in half from top to bottom and remove the seeds & stringy pulp (reserve the seeds for garnish, see notes)

-- Rub the cut side of the squash and the carrots with the olive oil.
-Salt and pepper the cut side of the squash and the carrots.
+- Rub the cut-side and cavities of the squash and the carrots with olive oil.
+Salt and pepper the squash and carrots.

 - Place the garlic cloves inside the squash cavities.

-- On a parchment lined baking sheet, place the squash cavity side down and place the carrots wherever they will fit.
+- On a parchment-lined baking sheet, place the squash cavity-side down and arrange the carrots wherever they will fit.

 - Bake for 40 minutes.

-- Remove sheet pan from the oven and let the vegetables cool enough to handle.
+- Remove the sheet pan from the oven and let the vegetables cool down enough to handle.

 - Scoop the flesh of the acorn squash away from the skin and add to a soup pot, along with the carrots, garlic, Thai red curry paste, and vegetable broth.